 In this example we can see:

-When a user clicks on this UTM-tracked link, their web browser sends this information to the website’s server, which can then be recorded and analyzed using tools like Google Analytics.
+Clicking on this UTM-tracked link causes a user’s web browser to forward this data to the server of the website, which can then be logged and examined with instruments like Google Analytics.

 How to use Use UTM with Scaleo affiliate marketing software?